MousaviLaleh/PyBer_Analysis/README.md

   - Urban cities have 4x+ more drivers than suburban cities.
   - Suburban cities have 6x+ drivers than rural with almost 4.5x the revenue.
   - Rural cities have the highest average fare per ride and driver.
-  - The summary data shows a relationship in which fare revenue is higher by city type when there is a larger ratio of drivers to rides.

 ## A multiple-line chart of total fares for each city type